bodo-hugo-barwich/pycommand/README.md

 The **Object Oriented Design** allows to create Groups of Child Processes and Child Process Pools to launch several child processes in an organized manner.

 ## Features
 Some important Features are:
 * Asynchronous Launch
 * Reads Big Outputs
 * Execution Timeout
 * Configurable Read Interval
 * Captures possible System Errors at Launch Time like "file not found" Errors
-* Streamlined treatment of Errors while still providing the Outputs
+* Streamlined Error Handling while still providing the Outputs

 ## Motivation
 This Module was conceived out of the need to launch multiple Tasks simultaneously while still keeping each Log and Error Messages and Exit Codes separately. \
 As I developed it as Prototype at:
 [Multi Process Manager](https://stackoverflow.com/questions/50177534/why-do-pipes-from-child-processes-break-sometimes-and-sometimes-not)\
 The **Object Oriented Design** permits the implementation of the **[Command Pattern / Manager-Worker Pattern](https://en.wikipedia.org/wiki/Command_pattern)**.\
-Providing a similar functionality as the [`subprocess.run` Function](https://docs.python.org/3/library/subprocess.html#subprocess.run) it can serve as a Procedural Replacement for this function without the need of special treatment for possible errors with Exceptions.
+Providing a similar functionality as the [`subprocess.run` Function](https://docs.python.org/3/library/subprocess.html#subprocess.run) it can serve as a Procedural Replacement for this function without the need of special error handling of possible Exceptions.

 ## Usage
 ### runCommand() Function